jao11/XMIMSIM/Installation-instructions.md

 ### Fedora, Centos and Scientific Linux

 To facilitate the installation on RPM based Linux distributions, the package includes a spec file which can be used to produce RPM packages for linux distributions that support them (Fedora, Red Hat etc).
-The developers have built 64-bit RPM packages of XMI-MSIM for the Fedora 20-22 and Redhat EL/CentOS/Scientific Linux 6/7 distributions.
+The developers have built 64-bit RPM packages of XMI-MSIM for the officially supported Fedora and Redhat EL/CentOS/Scientific Linux 6/7 distributions.
 These can be downloaded from the RPM repository that is hosted by the X-ray Microspectroscopy and Imaging research group of Ghent University.
 Access to this repository can be obtained as follows for Fedora distros:

 > `su -c 'rpm -Uvh http://lvserver.ugent.be/yum/xmi-repo-key-fedora.noarch.rpm'`